-Changes to NOFO/RFP: ISBE will post any changes made to the NOFO/RFP prior to July 9, 2021, at https://www.isbe.net/Pages/Request-for-Proposals.aspx.
+Changes to NOFO/RFP: ISBE will post any changes made to the NOFO/RFP prior to July 22, 2024, on the ISBE Funding Opportunities webpage.
 Applicants are advised to check the site before submitting a proposal.

-Agency Contact/Contact to Request Application Package: For more information on this NOFO/RFP, contact Samantha Leav at seleav@isbe.net.
-All questions asked concerning this NOFO/RFP will be responded to in a Frequently Asked Questions document found at https://www.isbe.net/Pages/Advanced-Placement.aspx so all respondents can see all questions and the responses to the questions.
-Changes to the FAQ will not be made after July 9, 2021.
+Agency Contact/Contact to Request Application Package: For more information on this NOFO/RFP, contact Charmell McGhee at 217-782-4322 or cmcghee@isbe.net.
+All questions asked concerning this NOFO/RFP will be responded to in a Frequently Asked Questions document so all respondents can see all questions and the responses to the questions.
+Changes to the FAQ will not be made after July 22, 2024.
 Applicants are advised to check the site before submitting a proposal.